Fokker F 27

 The Beginnings – From Aerial Advertising to a Versatile Service Society

 WDL was founded by visionary founder Theodor Wüllenkemper.
 Initially, the company focused on banner and other forms of aerial advertising—a niche market in which it quickly established a reputation.
 The portfolio was gradually expanded in the first decades.
-In addition to company , WDL soon began handling special medical transports, which, due to their sensitivity, placed high demands on reliability and speed.
+In addition to company flights, WDL soon began handling special medical transports, which, due to their sensitivity, placed high demands on reliability and speed.

-Freight orders for global logistics companies also became part of the offering.
+orders for global logistics companies also became part of the offering.
 This diversity contributed to the continuous modernization and adaptation of the fleet.
 Legendary aircraft such as the Learjet dominated the scene, as did robust Fokker F-27 turboprops.

 BAe146 of the WDL